 A perfect sensor would map to external physical properties 1:1 with its output signal under any conditions.
 But sensors and circuits are made of matter and their behavior changes as their physical state changes.
 Alicat sensors are no exception, as our electronics warm up and our sensors are compressed by process gas the signal we are interested in changes.

 Alicat compensates for this variation in sensor behavior by using one of the strengths of our measurement technique: multiple independent sensors.
 In each of our flow instruments a differential pressure sensor provides our main tool to measure flow while absolute pressure and temperature sensors allow us to correct this volumetric flow rate to a mass flow rate.
-Read more on our theory of operation of laminar differential pressure flow measurement.
 As long we characterize the response of each sensor to pressure and temperature shifts beforehand we can use software to correct sensor output based on operating conditions.

 From straight lines to curves